shaimaa-alrajeh/shaimaa-alrajeh/README.md

 # 💫 About Me:
 <p>
-I am a passionate computer engineer specializing in Artificial Intelligence, with a strong foundation in machine learning, deep learning, computer vision, and data mining.
+I am a passionate information technology engineer specializing in Artificial Intelligence, with a strong foundation in machine learning, deep learning, computer vision, and data mining.
 Alongside my expertise in AI, I am a full-stack developer with a keen interest in React, where I’m continuously exploring advanced concepts to create dynamic and user-friendly web applications.
 </p>
 <p>
 I have a love for scientific research and enjoy tackling complex challenges by blending creativity and technology to deliver impactful solutions.